 The Investigation Process

-The following information is intended to provide a general overview of the OIE Investigations process.
-We respond to each case based on its unique facts and may deviate from these general parameters when necessary.
-Please note that complaints against faculty members may follow separate Discrimination and Harassment Hearing Committee procedures found in the Discrimination and Harassment policy.
+Below is an overview of the OIE investigation process.
+Each case is handled based on its unique circumstances and may deviate from these general parameters when necessary.
+Please note, complaints against faculty members may follow separate Discrimination and Harassment Hearing Committee procedures found in the Discrimination and Harassment policy.

-WashU’s Discrimination and Harassment policy is strictly enforced and prohibits discrimination, harassment, and retaliation.
-We strongly encourage community members to report suspected incidents of bias such as discrimination or harassment based on race, color, sex, religion, national origin, age, disability, genetic information, sexual orientation, gender identity, pregnancy, marital status, military status or any other classification protected by applicable law.
+WashU strictly enforces its Discrimination and Harassment policy, which prohibits discrimination, harassment, and retaliation.
+We strongly encourage community members to report any suspected incidents of bias such as discrimination or harassment based on race, color, sex, religion, national origin, shared ancestry or ethnic characteristics, citizenship (where prohibited by federal law), age, disability, genetic information, sexual orientation, gender identity, pregnancy, marital status, military status or any other classification protected by applicable law.

-The preferred method for filing a complaint is through the online, confidential reporting tool found here.
-Complaints should include detailed information, including dates, people involved, specific claim and any relevant, available evidence.
-Individuals may also contact the Investigations Team by email to file a complaint.
+Community members can report a concern or file a complaint with our office through the University Reporting Hotline, a secure reporting tool available here.
+Complaints should include detailed information, including dates, people involved, specific claims and any relevant, available evidence.
+Alternatively, complaints may be submitted to the Investigations Team via email.
 Complaints should be filed in good faith.

-WashU prohibits retaliation against anyone who files a complaint of discrimination or harassment and against anyone who participates in the complaint investigation.
-The team makes every effort to prevent retaliation by limiting identification of witnesses and information sources’ names.
-We make no effort to identify anonymous complainants and discourage witnesses and respondents from doing so.
-The investigator reminds all parties involved in an investigation of the non-retaliation policy.
-The investigation case file is confidential and is generally not shared with investigation participants.
+WashU prohibits retaliation against anyone who files a complaint of discrimination or harassment and those who participate in an investigation.
+The Investigations Team makes every effort to prevent retaliation by protecting the anonymity of witnesses and information sources.
+We do not attempt to identify anonymous complainants and discourage others from doing so.
+Investigators remind all parties involved of the anti-retaliation policy.
+The investigation case file is confidential and is generally not shared with investigation participants, including the complainant and respondent.

 Gillian Boscan, JD